14h/code_challenge/README.md

 # Default Setup:
-- `npm install`  -> to install all Dependencies including firebase
+- `npm install`  -> to install all Dependencies including firebase -`firebase login` -> to login with google credentials ( make sure you have enough rules to view/edit the project, please send an email to abdallah.kawji@gmail.com to ask for permission if you don't have it already)
 - `firebase serve` to serve
 - `firebase deploy` to deploy